mendix/docs/content/howto/logic-business-rules/define-access-rules-using-xpath.md

 To define the access rules on the Order entity using XPath, follow these steps:

 1. Open the **Access rules** tab for the **Order** entity:

     ![](attachments/18448681/18580996.png)

-2. Open the **FinancialAdministrator** module role and go to the **XPath constraint** tab:
+2. Double-click the **FinancialAdministrator** module role to open its properties and go to the **XPath constraint** tab:

     ![](attachments/18448681/18581000.png)

 3. To constrain the access of the financial administrator to only "Complete" orders, add the following **XPath**:

     ![](attachments/18448681/18580995.png)

 4. Click **OK** and re-deploy your application.
 5. When you log in with the **Financial Administrator** account, you will see that only completed orders are shown in the orders overview:

     ![](attachments/18448681/18580994.png)

 ## 4 Related Content